A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Introduction

 Accurate parameter estimation from the light curve around optical peak is essential for a number of reasons.
 Firstly, new surveys such as the LSST will detect SLSNe out to high redshift, where they can not all be classified with spectroscopy.
 Therefore, these supernovae will have to be characterized from their light curve data alone.
-Also, Predicting late-time multiwavelength signals requires accurate parameter estimation, as different parameters that produce similar optical light curves can produce vastly different multiwavelength signals \citep[e.g.][]{Omand2018, Omand2019}.
-The model used in codes currently widely used for inference of magnetar-driven SNe \citep[e.g][]{Nicholl2017} make several assumptions to reduce computational complexity, which are unjustified outside a small region of the parameter space.
+Also, predicting late-time multiwavelength signals requires accurate parameter estimation, as different parameters that produce similar optical light curves can produce vastly different multiwavelength signals \citep[e.g.][]{Omand2018, Omand2019}.
+In most widely used parameter inference codes \citep[e.g][]{Nicholl2017}, the model used for inference of magnetar-driven SNe makes several assumptions to reduce computational complexity, which are unjustified outside a small region of the parameter space.
 In particular, they assume a constant ejecta velocity, which is independent of the magnetar luminosity, although numerical simulations show that ejecta acceleration due to PWN pressure plays a vital role in the dynamics of the ejecta \citep{Chen2016, Suzuki2017, Suzuki2019, Chen2020, Suzuki2021}.
 They also assume the magnetar spin down through pure vacuum dipole emission, even though studies of Galactic pulsars \citep{Lyne2015, Parthasarathy2020} and putative magnetars born in GRBs \citep{Lasky2017, Sarin2020b, Sarin2020a} show that most neutron stars are inconsistent with a pure vacuum dipole.

 In this work, we present a model where these assumptions are relaxed, which can fully explore the diversity of magnetar-driven supernovae and unite phenomenologically different supernovae, such as SNe Ic-BL and SLSNe, under one theoretical framework.
 In Section \ref{sec:mod}, we introduce our model for magnetar-driven supernovae.
 In Section \ref{sec:result}, we show the diversity of supernovae and supernova observables resulting from differences in initial parameters.
 In Section \ref{sec:cases}, we perform Bayesian inference on a few varying supernovae to show how our model can consistently reproduce and explain them.
 Finally, in Section \ref{sec:conc}, we discuss the model's implications and conclude.
 Throughout the paper, we use the notation $Q_x = Q/10^x$ in cgs units unless otherwise noted.